 - Your aims and targets of the meetings

 - Decide on how you will split the time between each other’s language (if applicable)

 The Conversation Exchange Scheme Facebook group is a closed group which you must request to join.
 Only registered Edge Hill students and members of staff will be permitted to join.
 When connecting with other participants online and in person, you must take necessary safety precautions.

 Getting the most out of your meetings

 - Prepare for each meeting and spend time after each meeting reflecting on what you have learnt.

-- Always plan what you will talk about in the next meeting.
+- Plan what you will talk about in the next meeting.

 - Be willing to correct your partner’s mistakes and encourage them to correct yours.

-- If you are studying a language module, or on the Language Steps course, let the content that you cover in class inspire what you discuss in your meetings to help consolidate what you have learnt.
+- If you are studying a language module, or an evening course on the Language Steps course, use the meetings to practise content you have studied in class.